It’s human nature to wish for a long, healthy, happy life for yourself and your loved ones.

 The simple answer to this question is that most people need some kind of life insurance.

 More specifically, anyone who believes their premature death would cause a financial burden for their loved ones needs it.
 That’s more likely to be the case for would-be policyholders who:

 - Have Children or Plan to Have Children.
-Food, clothing, day care, school supplies, extracurricular activities, postsecondary tuition (and perhaps elementary and secondary tuition as well) — the list goes on and on.
+Food, clothing, day care, school supplies, extracurricular activities, postsecondary tuition (and perhaps elementary and secondary tuition as well) — the list of parents’ financial obligations goes on and on.
 That leads to one inescapable conclusion: Children are really expensive.
 Adequate life insurance ensures your kids’ surviving parent or guardian(s) don’t have to raid their savings or go into debt to do right by your kids after you’re gone.